frontstack/stack/README.md

 ## Usage

-1. Run `bash.sh` to create a new bash session with specific environment variables
+1. Run `bash.sh` to create a new bash session with the isolated environment variables

 2. Create your workspace directory and start coding!